ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Similar to how you can define pipeline properties, you can also define stage properties for use in all of the jobs in a particular stage.
 For example, you might define a `TEST_URL` property that passes a URL to the deploy and test jobs in a stage.
 The deploy job deploys to that URL and the test job tests the running app at the URL.
 Stage properties are also passed to job scripts by using environment variables.
 If the same property is defined at both the pipeline level and the stage level, the value of the stage property is used.

 By default in a stage, builds and deployments are run automatically every time that changes are delivered to a project's SCM repository.
 Stages and jobs run serially; they enable flow control for your work.
 For example, you might place a test stage before a deployment stage.
 If the tests in the test stage fail, the deployment stage does not run.

+The {{site.data.keyword.deliverypipeline}} uses public and private workers to run the jobs in a stage.
+By default, pipeline jobs are run by using public workers on IBM-managed public shared infrastructure.

+In certain scenarios, your {{site.data.keyword.deliverypipeline}} might require access to internal or on-premises resources.
+In these situations, you can connect to and integrate a {{site.data.keyword.deliverypipeline}} Private Worker to run on your own Kubernetes infrastructure.

 You might want tighter control of a specific stage.
 If you do not want a stage to run every time that a change occurs at its input, you can disable the capability.
 On the **INPUT** tab, in the Stage Trigger section, click **Run jobs only when this stage is run manually**.